clarkshaeffer/sudoku/README.md

 Random Sudoku generation is now fully functional.
 After cloning, just run the python script:

-`python3 sudoku.py`
+`python3 puzzle.py`

-and a randomly-generated 9x9 sudoku will appear on your command line, followed by the number of attempts the program took before reaching success.
+and follow the UI prompt.
+Copy the generated sudoku to paper and, when ready, check the answer!